 In today's technological world codes are used which have all sorts of wonderful features.
 Not only can we detect and correct errors in individual entries by making computations in r other entries (a feature called r-locality) but we can also determine an intended message by using a certain minimum distance d between code words.
 Anthony motivated this notion of minimum distance for us in a very clever way as follows using the English language.
-If you just look at all possible symbol arrangements there are 1026 possible ten letter words.
+If you just look at all possible symbol arrangements there are 2610 possible ten letter words.
 Of course, most of these are nonsense like ygfetodskg.
-In fact, only about 1 in every 2.15 trillion possible 10 letter words is actually in the dictionary.
+In fact, only about 37,000 of the approximately 140 trillion possible ten letter words are actually in the dictionary.
 Humans are usually very good at detecting intended meaning when they, for example, receive a text.
 However this will not always be the case!
 Do you know what the following says? (try it and check the end of this subsection of the article for the answer!)